1. What are termites?

 14. How long until the termites are gone?

-That depends on the location of the infestation, the amount and severity of damage, and the products used to treat the infestation.
+That depends on the location of the infestation, the amount and severity of the damage, and the products used to treat the infestation.
 Integrity Pest Control of Medford Oregon will give you their best estimate.